scheideman/CarND-Behaviour-Cloning-Project/README.md

 ```
 ![Alt text](https://github.com/scheideman/CarND-Behaviour-Cloning-Project/blob/master/examples/shadow.jpg?raw=true)

- - The entire preprocessing pipeline on line 55 of model.py:
+ - The entire preprocessing pipeline is on line 55 of model.py.
+As you can see below I only apply the augmentation methods on some images.
  ``` python
  def preprocess_pipeline(image, y):
     image = cv2.cvtColor(image, cv2.COLOR_RGB2HSV)